Jacqueline Kennedy believed in the Kennedy curse.

 The prominent environmental attorney and activist also laid out the case for his cousin's innocence in his 2016 book Framed: Why Michael Skakel Spent a Decade in Prison for a Murder He Didn't Commit.

-RFK Jr. isn't one to shy away from his convictions, especially the controversial ones, such as his long-held belief in the refuted theory that mercury in vaccines is directly linked to autism in children, which prompted his older sister Kathleen Kennedy Townsend, older brother Joseph P. Kennedy II and niece Maeve Kennedy McKean (Kathleen's daughter) to write an open letter just last month condemning his ongoing anti-vaccination campaign.
+RFK Jr. isn't one to shy away from his convictions, especially the controversial ones, such as his long-held belief in the refuted theory that mercury in vaccines is directly linked to autism in children, which prompted his older sister Kathleen Kennedy Townsend, Kathleen's daughter Maeve, and his older brother Joseph P. Kennedy II to write an open letter in 2019 condemning his ongoing anti-vaccination campaign.

 "We love Bobby," they wrote on Politico.
 "He is one of the great champions of the environment.
 His work to clean up the Hudson River and his tireless advocacy against multinational organizations who have polluted our waterways and endangered families has positively affected the lives of countless Americans.
 We stand behind him in his ongoing fight to protect our environment.
 However, on vaccines he is wrong."

 More palatable to some of his progressive family, albeit still a polarizing take, was his call last year, as the 50th anniversary of his father's assassination approached, for a new investigation into Bobby Kennedy's death.
 Robert Jr. had come to believe that Sirhan Sirhan, who confessed to killing RFK and was convicted of murder at trial, didn't pull the trigger.
 "I got to a place where I had to see Sirhan," Robert Jr. told the Washington Post in May 2018.
 "I went there because I was curious and disturbed by what I had seen in the evidence."